RISC-KC/basic_rv32s/guidelines/development_log.md

 And the Trap Controller currently uses a single csr_trap_address for both CSR reads and writes.
 This suggests splitting the Trap Controller’s CSR address outputs into separate read and write ports, and likewise splitting the CSR’s write-address ports between Trap Controller and WB.

 Do we also need to tell CSR File whether the access is for PTH (e.g., by adding trap_done as an input)?
-Is that right…?
+Is that right...?
 No—WB-stage CSR ops are already in flight before trap detection, and our logic completes in-flight instructions before handling the trap.
 So there’s no conflict.
 I solved it by splitting the CSR’s address inputs into separate read-address and write-address ports.